 When to build, buy, invest, or partner?

-Amidst rapid growth in the fintech space, start-ups and corporates alike seem to be making the decision to build, buy, invest, or partner for capabilities opportunistically, without holistic consideration of the implications of those decisions.
+Amidst rapid growth in the fintech space, start-ups and corporations alike seem to be making the decision to build, buy, invest, or partner for capabilities opportunistically, without holistic consideration of the implications of those decisions.
 Companies executing growth strategies in this space should consider two simple lessons.

 First, take a structured approach